Social Fortune or Social Fate: A Social Thinking Manga-Style Map for Social Quest Seekers

 - Published: 2011

 Using manga-style illustrations to capture the attention of teens and tweens, we developed this award-winning book to teach the core concepts originally presented in Social Behavior Mapping.
-Social Behavior Maps teach how our behaviors—both expected and unexpected—impact how others feel about us and treat us, which ultimately affects how we feel about ourselves.
-Social Fortune or Social Fate teaches the same concept in a totally different way.
+Social Behavior Maps teach that what we [all] do and say impact our own/others’ thoughts, actions, or reactions, which ultimately affects how we feel about ourselves.
+Social Fortune or Social Fate teaches the same concept in a graphic-style way.

 Key concepts are explained in the teen-friendly opening pages of each side of the book, including the teaching principles supported through the behavior mapping.
 As students review the illustrated scenarios, they will find information that teaches about the scenario.
-Strategy codes such as TAC (i.e., think about choices) or MARP (i.e., minimize a reaction to a problem) are taught to facilitate the decision making that lands the characters on the road to social fortune.
+Strategy codes such as TAC (i.e., think about choices) are taught to facilitate the decision making that lands the characters on the road to social fortune.
 Social autopsies are used to guide readers through a better understanding of the social fate scenarios.

 Unique Layout and Format Encourages Interaction, Reinforcement